PT 013P English Bible Survey

 Topics covered include developing a research strategy; building bibliographies; using library catalogs, reference resources, periodical resources, electronic resources on the internet; and critical thinking and writing.

-Fall semester, one hour.
+Fall semester and winter term, one hour.
 Mr. Finlayson.

 PT 433 Introduction to Youth Ministry